-434.3.4 No golf path may cross a street, access drive or driveway intersection within one hundred fifty feet (150') of the centerline of the intersection.
+No golf path may cross a street, access drive or driveway intersection within one hundred fifty feet (150') of the centerline of the intersection.

 - Golf paths crossings of streets, access drives, or driveways must be provided with a clear sight triangle of seventy-five feet (75'), measured along the street, access drive or driveway centerline, and the golf path centerline, to a location on the centerline of the golf path, five feet (5') from the edge of the roadway.
-No permanent obstruction over thirty inches (30") high shall be placed within this area. - Golf path intersections shall be designed to provide adequate sight distance with regard to both horizontal and vertical alignment.
-The required sight distance shall be governed by Section 300.9. - Golf cart paths shall not exceed a slope of eight percent (8%) within twenty-five feet (25') of the cartway crossing. - 434.3.8 Golf path crossings shall be signed, warning motorists, pedestrians and golfers.
+No permanent obstruction over thirty inches (30") high shall be placed within this area. - 434.3.6 Golf path intersections shall be designed to provide adequate sight distance with regard to both horizontal and vertical alignment.
+The required sight distance shall be determined by the requirements set forth in the Providence Township Subdivision and Land Development Ordinance for an access drive.
+(Amended by Ordinance No. 22-01, 08/01/22) - 434.3.7 Golf cart paths shall not exceed a slope of eight percent (8%) within twenty-five feet (25') of the cartway crossing. - 434.3.8 Golf path crossings shall be signed, warning motorists, pedestrians and golfers.
 The surface of the golf path shall be brightly painted with angle stripes. - Golf course design shall both prohibit on-grade crossing of collector or arterial roads.
 Golf path crossings of collector or arterial roads shall consist of a tunnel or bridge that is not located at street grade. and require the use of the tunnel.
 The construction of the collector or arterial roadway crossing of the tunnel shall comply with PennDOT standards. - 434.3.10 Golf paths shall be graded so as to discharge storm water runoff.
 Surface conditions of paths shall be adequately protected from an exposed soil condition. - 434.4 Golf course buildings shall be set back seventy-five feet (75') from any adjoining roads and one hundred feet (100') from adjoining Residential Zones. - Outdoor storage of maintenance equipment and/or golf carts shall be set back at least one hundred feet (100') and screened from adjoining Residential Zones. - An adequate water system, considering both quantity and quality, shall be provided.